 Planning and Operations

-Run the scheduler as a daily operations surface β€” manage backlogs, build day runs, import recurring work, and use the guidance rail for capacity awareness.
+Run the scheduler as a daily operations surface β manage the work queue, build day runs, import recurring work, and monitor deployment readiness.

 Before you start

-• You understand the scheduler layout and views from the quickstart and views guide.
+- You understand the scheduler layout and views from the quickstart and views guide.

-• Scheduled work is already being created in Deucalion (inspections, work orders, or tasks).
+- Scheduled work is already being created in Deucalion (inspections, work orders, or tasks).

-• Sites and field resources are available in the workspace.
+- Sites and field resources are available in the workspace.

 Expected outcome

-You can run the scheduler as a daily operations surface β€” manage demand, build optimised routes, import work programmes, and monitor capacity.
+You can run the scheduler as a daily operations surface β manage demand, build optimised routes, import work programmes, and monitor capacity.

-Start from the backlog
+Start from the work queue

 Begin every planning session by reviewing unscheduled demand before scheduling new work.